 What do I do if my MacBook Pro has this issue?

-If your MacBook Pro has this display issue, the first step is visiting an Apple retail store or contacting Apple support.
+If your MacBook Pro has this display issue, the first step is visiting an Apple retail store, an Apple Authorized Service Provider, or contacting Apple support.

 Unfortunately, when this problem surfaces, many MacBook Pro models are older than a year and no longer covered by the standard one-year warranty.
-Those who have an extended AppleCare+ warranty will be able to get their repairs covered by Apple.
+Those who have an extended AppleCare+ warranty will be able to get their repairs covered by Apple, and Apple is offering free repairs for 2016 13-inch MacBook Pro models displaying this issue.

 There have been reports of customers no longer under the one-year warranty that have been offered free or reduced cost repairs from Apple, but others have had to pay full price.
 Without a consistent policy in place, repair outcomes will vary.